-Treatment for Spinal Stenosis -- 718.246.8610
+Advanced Procedure for Spinal Stenosis

-In the United States, LSS is the primary reason for back surgery in people over the age of 65.
-The most common type of surgery to treat stenosis (laminectomy) requires the removal of various parts of the vertebrae, leaving a part of the spinal cord exposed.
-The operation takes about two hours.
+In the United States, Lumbar spinal stenosis (LSS) is a major contributor to the need for back surgery in people over the age of 65.
+The surgery traditionally used to treat stenosis (laminectomy) requires the removal of various parts of the vertebrae, leaving a part of the spinal cord exposed, and takes about two hours.

 For more information, call 718.246.8610.